NiteR1d3r/F1nd3r/README.md

 2.)
 Fix threading in option3 still buggy or not sure if its even working completely yet :(

 3.)
 Create GUI app for windows version.

+4.)
+Release bash script version.